```html ```

 Planning a foodie adventure in Seattle?
-There are many great restaurants to explore in Seattle!
-Whether you’re here before an Alaskan cruise, spending a weekend in the Emerald City, or exploring the neighborhoods locals love, this guide to the best restaurants in Seattle will help you discover where to eat, no matter your taste.
-From upscale tasting menus and hidden seafood gems to wood-fired pizza and innovative Asian fusion, Seattle’s diverse food scene offers something for everyone.
+We think Seattle has some of the best restaurants in Washington!
+Whether you’re here before an Alaskan cruise, spending a weekend in the Emerald City, or exploring the neighborhoods locals love, this guide to our favorite restaurants in Seattle will help you discover where to eat, no matter your taste.
+From upscale tasting menus and hidden seafood gems to wood-fired pizza and innovative Asian fusion, Seattle’s diverse food scene offers a little of everything.

 best seattle restaurants guide to try masonry pizza